-Our home state of Florida is highly vulnerable to hurricanes and Irma was a scary reminder of why we need to be prepared for these types of storms.
+Florida along with gulf coast states like Alabama, Louisiana, Mississippi, and Texas are highly vulnerable to hurricanes.
+Hurricane Irma was a scary reminder of why we need to be prepared for these types of storms.
 The damage from high force winds and flooding can be life-shattering.
-Living in Florida, it is vital to be prepared for a hurricane.
+Living in a gulf coast, eastern or southern state, it is vital to be prepared for a hurricane.
 Being prepared in advance will make things much easier for you before, during and after the storm.
-Therefore, we recommend all our customers, whether you are based in Lakeland, Winter Haven or the surrounding areas, follow these five tips to be prepared for a hurricane.
+Therefore, we recommend all our readers, follow these five tips to be prepared for a hurricane.

 Copy Records To A Flash Drive